Looking to involve yourself in the Virtualization Desktop Infrastructure (VDI)?

 Refresh rate.
 If you’re watching a video on the system, you are likely not to experience enough refresh rate coming from the server.
-This can be counteracted with a VDI that possess a capable GPU, but the refresh rate issue will still be there in some minimal form.
+This can be counteracted with a VDI that possesses a VDI that possess a capable GPU, but the refresh rate issue will still be there in some minimal form.

 The sound is choppier.
-Audio on a VDI has to be transferred from the local computer to the server hosting the desktop, and then back to the people on the ned of the line.
-Then back to the server, which then goes back to the user local computer.
+Audio on a VDI has to be transferred from the local computer to the server hosting the desktop, and then back to the people on the end of the line.
+Then back to the server, which then goes back to the user’s local computer.
 That is a lot of hopping around and probably causes packet loss.

 This is because a VDI is often used just for work, as a user might not be allowed to install custom software.

 How Does VDI Work?

 When a user logs in on their virtual desktop environment using the client software, the request has to be accepted by a connection broker after authentication has been performed.
 The broker will analyze the request, and send the user to the desktop in the pool of virtual environments.